Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. Troubleshooting WNS

-wns diagram for sending a notification
+wns diagram for sending a push notification

 This event log should mention the push notification the second you press run to execute the device query.
 As shown below, in a working situation we will spot the event 1225, which mentions that WNP Transport Layer received a command.

-Afbeelding met tekst, elektronica, schermopname, nummer
+Afbeelding met tekst, elektronica, schermopname, nummer Automatisch gegenereerde beschrijving

 Besides not having anything in the Push notification event log, and the IME Log, Procmon also didn’t show anything that was trying to reach out to the push notification database.
+Additionally, you will also notice this message.
+As shown below, as long as it is mentioned, the fact that MDMPolicyValue is true…. you are good to go!

 But what if, Cloud notifications aren’t enabled?
 Does it break this new Intune feature called Device Query?
 Let’s find out, shall we?